Heroes

 3rd October 1873 the Death of Kintpuash

-Today we remember the Native American chief of the Modoc tribe, Kintpuash – known by his foes as “Captain Jack” – who was hanged by the United States army one hundred and thirty-eight years ago today in retribution for killing … Continue reading
+Today we remember the Native American chief of the Modoc tribe, Kintpuash – known by his foes as “Captain Jack” – hanged by the United States army on this day in 1873 in retribution for killing an American general.
+But … Continue reading

 2nd October 1947 the Death of P.D.
 Ouspensky

-Today we pay our respects to the Russian philosopher, teacher and truth-seeker, P.D.
-Ouspensky, who died sixty-four years ago on this day.
+Today we pay our respects to the Russian philosopher, teacher and esotericist, P.D.
+Ouspensky, who died on this day in 1947.
 Indisputably brilliant in his own right, Ouspensky is nevertheless best remembered because of another man’s brilliance.
-For despite … Continue reading
+For despite his … Continue reading

 30th September 1971 the Death of T.C.
 Lethbridge